eason-pan-bc/data_mapping_analysis_scripts/README.md

 - configure parameters in `find_null_columns.py`
 - `make setup` for install all dependencies
 - `make run` for running the tool
+- Now also support full range mode to check all rows instead of random sampling.
+You can enable it by tweaking the `random_sampling` config in `find_null_columns.py`

 # Data Mapping Analysis Scripts
 - Make sure you have DbSchema installed (not tested in other tools), and connected to COLIN db, either DEV or TST